 - Personal Development and Spiritual

-- Business: marketing, branding, leadership, sales, time management (ghost blogging experience here).
+- Business: marketing, branding, leadership, sales, time management (blogging experience here).

-A copy editing job I enjoyed was “The Secrets of Selling”, where I edited the first 10 secrets.
+A line editing project I enjoyed was “Selling is Like S#x”, where I edited the book twice, two years apart!
 Many salespeople would love to put their philosophies in writing, but their gift is more verbal than written, and this was the case here.

-Another editing job that helped the author was editing an eBook, “Creating Healthy Life Habits”, where I could draw on my reading in psychology and my knowledge of referencing.
+Another editing job that helped the author was of an eBook, “Creating Healthy Life Habits”, where the editing suggestions sometimes drew on my reading in psychology and my knowledge of referencing.